cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 }
 ```

-Once the `setup` function has been called, channels can be created through the IBC routing module between instances of the fungible token transfer module on separate chains.
+Once the setup function has been called, channels can be created via the IBC routing module.

-An administrator (with the permissions to create connections & channels on the host state machine) is responsible for setting up connections to other state machines & creating channels
-to other instances of this module (or another module supporting this interface) on other chains.
-This specification defines packet handling semantics only, and defines them in such a fashion
-that the module itself doesn't need to worry about what connections or channels might or might not exist at any point in time.

-#### Routing module callbacks

-##### Channel lifecycle management
+#### Channel lifecycle management

-Both machines `A` and `B` accept new channels from any module on another machine, if and only if:
+An interchain swap module will accept new channels from any module on another machine, if and only if:

 - The channel being created is unordered.
-- The version string is `ics20-1`.
+- The version string is `ics101-1`.

 ```typescript
 function onChanOpenInit(